 At the Studio Ghibli Museum, you can learn about the history and techniques of animation as well as visit the famous rooftop garden.
 Normally sold out weeks or even months in advance, no tickets are ever sold at the Studio Ghibli Museum and you need to book far in advance to avoid missing out.
 If you’re a Studio Ghibli fan you won’t want to miss this!

-You really haven’t seen and experienced Tokyo until you have been on the Tokyo subway at peak-hour.
-It’s true there is order to be found in chaos and there is no better example of this than the Tokyo peak hour subway commute where thousands of people somehow form snaking lines and fit themselves orderly and calmly into every available space in the subway cars.
+You can’t claim to have seen or experienced Tokyo until you have been on the Tokyo subway at peak-hour.
+It’s true there is order to be found in chaos, and there is no better example of this than the Tokyo peak hour subway commute where thousands of people somehow form snaking lines and fit themselves orderly and calmly into every available space in the subway cars.

 It is not for the faint of heart, but luckily there is normal platform guards on hand with white gloves to give a polite push to help get the doors closes and the next subway along.
 I’d really recommend avoiding the weekday rush hours peak in Tokyo between 8 am and 9 am and just after 5 pm in the evening, if possible – except for the first experience.